haskellfoundation/tech-proposals/proposals/000-error-messages.md

 this proposal.
 It is possible the HFTT or other HF people would have an alternative approach, which is fine, too.

-1. Devote the time of an HF employee (hereby called the Coordinator) to stay on top of this project.
+1. Devote the time of an HF person, hereby called the Coordinator, to stay on top of this project.
+The Coordinator could be an HF employee, an in-kind donation of labor, or perhaps a dedicated and trustworthy volunteer.
 I think it would be reasonable to timebox this work at 5 hours / week from the Coordinator.

 1. A key task of the Coordinator is to source volunteers to help with this initiative.